User Guide

 - This command is split into two segments (excluding command keyword).
 The first segment are the inputs before

-.- Inputs in the first segment are about student information whereas inputs in the second segment are about NOK’s information.
+nok/and the second segment are the inputs afternok/.- Inputs in the first segment are about student information whereas inputs in the second segment are about NOK’s information.

 - The order of input within its own segment is swappable, but the segments themselves are not.